Arturo Alfonso Schomburg: The Negro Society for Historical Research

-In 1916 Schomburg published what was the first notable bibliography of African-American poetry, A Bibliographical Checklist of American Negro Poetry.
+In 1916 Schomburg published the first notable bibliography of African-American poetry, A Bibliographical Checklist of American Negro Poetry.

 In March 1925 Schomburg published his essay "The Negro Digs Up His Past" in an issue of Survey Graphic devoted to the intellectual life of Harlem.
 It had widespread distribution and influence.
 In "The Negro Digs Up His Past," Schomburg was trying to lay the groundwork for an intellectual refutation of racism.
 The autodidact historian John Henrik Clarke told of being so inspired by the essay that at the age of 17 he left home in Columbus, Georgia, to seek out Mr. Schomburg to further his studies in African history.
 Alain Locke included the essay in his edited collection The New Negro.

+In March 1926, Schomburg visited Spain.
+"His mission was to research and explore centuries of Black life in Europe, including that of the painter Juan de Pareja.
+A notable artist in his own right, Pareja was an enslaved studio assistant to famed Spanish painter Diego Velázquez".
+The Metropolitan Museum of Art stated, "Schomburg was vital to the recovery of Pareja’s work".

 The Schomburg Collection of Negro Literature and Art

-The New York Public Library and the librarian of the 135th Street Branch, Ernestine Rose, purchased Schomburg's private collection for $10,000 funded by the Carnegie Corporation in 1926.
+The New York Public Library and the librarian of the 135th Street Branch, Ernestine Rose, purchased Schomburg's private collection of more than 4,000 books for $10,000, funded by the Carnegie Corporation in 1926.
 This purchase would signal the beginning of the transformation of the 135th street's branch into the Schomburg Center.
 His collection included a variety of items, including the acquisition of three missing chapters from “The Autobiography of Malcolm X,” that were cut from his manuscript after his death in 1965.
 They appointed Schomburg curator of the Schomburg Collection of Negro Literature and Art, named in his honor, at the 135th Street Branch (Harlem) of the Library.
 It was later renamed the Arthur Schomburg Center for Research in Black Culture.

 In 1929 Fisk University President Charles S. Johnson invited Schomburg to curate the Negro Collection at the library of Fisk in Nashville, Tennessee.
 He assisted in the architectural design contributing to the construction of a reading room and browsing space.
 By the end of Schomburg's tenure at Fisk he had expanded the library's collection from 106 items to 4,600.
 During 1932 he traveled to Cuba.
 While there he met various Cuban artists and writers, and acquired more material for his studies.

 He was granted an honorary membership of the Men's Business Club in Yonkers, New York.
 He also held the position of treasurer for the Loyal Sons of Africa in New York and was elevated being the past master of Prince Hall Lodge Number 38, Free and Accepted Masons (F.A.M.) and Rising Sun Chapter Number 4, R.A.M.